North Bay Battalion: Uniforms and logos

 The Battalion's uniform is primarily an army-like shade of olive green.
 The shoulders feature black bars, with white outlining, this is then further outlined in black.
 Evenly between the shoulder and elbow lie three military-style chevrons, connoting rank (here, sergeant) completing armed forces theme.

 The logo itself, featuring their mascot, Sarge, gritting his teeth is also army olive green, a mix of yellow and beige, white, fleshish pinky-orange, black, and red.
 The name Battalion, emblazoned on their uniform is pure red, and is created in a way that it looks three-dimensional.

 Arena

-The North Bay Battalion play out of the North Bay Memorial Gardens.
+The North Bay Battalion play out of the Boart Longyear Memorial Gardens.
 Built in 1955, it is best known as the home of the North Bay Centennials from 1982 until 2002, after which they moved to Saginaw, Michigan, and became the Saginaw Spirit.
 Most recently, it has served as the home of the Northern Ontario Junior Hockey League's North Bay Trappers from 2002 until 2014, as well as the Nipissing University Lakers hockey team playing in Canadian Interuniversity Sport as a member of the Ontario University Athletics conference.

 With the Battalion's arrival and subsequent 15-year lease, the Gardens underwent a $12 million renovation; the seating capacity increased to 4,246, the ice surface was reconfigured to new OHL standards, ten private boxes were added and a new two-level team dressing room was built.